 - Even though you purchase a wedding license, it is not valid until the actual wedding ceremony is performed by an “officiant”, and the license is signed and returned by them to the County from which it was purchased.

-- As of the moment, only DuPage County requires witnesses (two) to the marriage ceremony.
-No other County in the greater Chicago area requires any witnesses to the wedding.
+- As of the moment, only DuPage County requests witnesses (two) to the marriage ceremony.
+No County in the greater Chicago area requires any witnesses to the wedding.

 - Both applicants must be present when applying for the license.

 - People of the opposite sex 18 years old and older who are not blood relatives may marry without parental consent.